hongwen000/vss/Readme.md

 ## Features

 - **Lightning Fast**: Tired of struggling with the unpredictable Windows taskbar?
 Feeling overwhelmed when trying to navigate through a sea of open windows with Alt+F4?
 This application is lightning fast in helping you locate and switch to the window you desire!
+- **Global Shortcut Key**: VSCode Window Launcher provides a global shortcut key **Alt+Space** to quickly activate the application and start searching for windows.
 - **Intelligent Window Search**: Efficiently locates and brings focus to desired VSCode windows using a smart search algorithm that considers both complete title matches and first letter matches of window titles.
 - **Priority-based Sorting**: Search results are sorted based on full title matches and first letter abbreviation matches, with user-input abbreviation matches given higher priority.